FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 8. Practical Insights for Formulators

-Ethyl hexanoate is valued for its potent fruity aroma, making it a staple in fruit-flavored products.
-It synergizes well with other esters and aldehydes to create complex fruit profiles.
-Formulators should be cautious of its high intensity, which can lead to overuse.
-It is often underutilized in non-fruit applications where a subtle fruity note could enhance the overall profile.
+Ethyl hexanoate is valued for its ability to impart a strong, authentic fruity aroma, making it a staple in both flavor and fragrance formulations.
+It synergizes well with other esters and fruity notes, enhancing the overall profile.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
+It is often underutilized in complex formulations where its impact can be masked by other components.

 Citation hooks: FlavScents; industry practice